tdveale/TissueWeightedMean/README.md

 - NDI image (* *_ficvf.nii.gz* or *FIT_ICVF.nii.gz*)
 - ODI image (* *_odi.nii.gz* or *FIT_OD.nii.gz*)
 - Brain mask for NODDI images (* *_mask.nii.gz*)
-- Regions of interest in NODDI image space (* *roi_native.nii.gz*) [for example using the JHU Atlas]
+- Regions of interest in NODDI image space (* *roi_native.nii.gz*) [for example using the IIT fibres ROIs in this tutorial]

+We used AMICO [Daducci *et al.*, NeuroImage 2015] to create our NODDI maps which have the filename convention of `FIT_*.nii.gz`.
+Details on how we processed the example data used below can be found in `noddi_data/Preprocessing.md`.

-To follow this tutorial exactly, download and extract the zip files in `noddi_data/` into one directory on your computer.
-Preprocessing steps for recreating this data can be found in `noddi_data/Preprocessing.md`
+To follow this tutorial exactly, download and extract `noddi_data/AMICO_FIT.zip` and `noddi_data/ICBM_native_rois.zip` into the same directory on your computer.

 ## 1. Generating Tissue Fraction Maps (1-ISO)